(with thanks to Alice Gill and Jeffrey Becom)

 Wood is more substantial

-and looks it, and can be less expensive.
+and looks it, and surprisingly can even be less expensive than metal.

 Metal is easier to work with and repair if the frame is damaged.

 (Don’t be afraid of metal kit frames.
 I’ve seen them used in the finest photography galleries.)